 The Raspberry Pi 4 is an undeniably powerful machine, but, as our review shows, power comes at a cost.
-The Pi 4 generates considerably more heat than its predecessors, with sustained load bringing it to its thermal throttle point - the temperature at which the system-on-chip (SoC) reduces its performance to protect itself - in only a handful of minutes.
+The Pi 4 generates considerably more heat than previous Raspberry Pi boards, with sustained load bringing it to its thermal throttle point - the temperature at which the system-on-chip (SoC) reduces its performance to protect itself - in only a handful of minutes.

 It’s an issue of which the Raspberry Pi Foundation is well aware, and there’s a partial solution just over the horizon: a firmware update for the VLI VL805 USB controller.